PipInSpace/pipinspace.github.io/text-src/About.md

 I program in my free time.
 I'm self-taught and have always enjoyed "teaching" computers new skills.
 You can check out some of my projects [here](projects.html).

-Combining science and computers, Me and a friend currently work on my main project [IonSolver](https://github.com/PipInSpace/IonSolver), a magnetohydrodynamic simulation software.
+Combining science and computers, I currently work on my main project [IonSolver](https://github.com/PipInSpace/IonSolver), a magnetohydrodynamic simulation software.
 Working with complex physics and highly efficient parallel computing has been a new and very fun challenge.

 I like solving problems and working on my own solutions.
 I often create custom tools like my static site generator [pagebuild](https://github.com/PipInSpace/pagebuild) or my easily configurable [reminder](https://github.com/PipInSpace/pagebuild) app.